 The Company's revenue is principally derived from the sale of alfalfa seed, the market for which is highly competitive.
 The Company depends on a core group of significant customers.
-One customer accounted for 24% and 67% of its net revenue for the year ended June 30, 2013 and 2012, respectively.
+Two customers accounted for 21% of its net revenue for the year ended June 30, 2014 and one customer accounted for 24% of its net revenue for the year ended June 30, 2013.

-One customer accounted for 78% of the Company's accounts receivable at June 30, 2012.
+One customer accounted for 32% of the Company's accounts receivable at June 30, 2014.
 Three customers accounted for 41% of the Company's accounts receivable at June 30, 2013.

-Sales direct to international customers represented 73% and 70% of revenue during the year ended June 30, 2013 and 2012, respectively.
-As of June 30, 2013, approximately 3% of the net book value of fixed assets were located outside of the United States.
+Sales direct to international customers represented 81% and 73% of revenue during the years ended June 30, 2014 and 2013, respectively.
+As of June 30, 2014, approximately 3% of the net book value of fixed assets were located outside of the United States.